-It is believed that the game of Blackjack has its roots in France.
-It was originally known as “21.”
+It's believed that the game of blackjack has its roots in France.
+It was originally known as 21.
 The goal of the game is to beat the dealer's hand by scoring 21 or as close to 21 as you can get without going over.
 If the dealer scores closest to 21, you lose.

-When you request a hit in Blackjack you are asking the dealer to give you another card.
+When you request a hit in blackjack, you're asking the dealer to give you another card.

 The dealer begins by shuffling the cards.
 Some casinos play with up to as many as six decks, but at home one deck will do just fine.
 The dealer will then deal the cards to each player and to him- or herself.
 The dealer should be standing or sitting across from the other players and always starts the deal with the person on his or her left.